-- Recurrent playing of Pokémon Go resulting in a failure to fulfill major role obligations at work, school, or home.
+- The recurrent playing of Pokémon Go resulting in a failure to fulfill major role obligations at work, school, or home.

-- Continued playing of Pokémon Go despite having persistent or recurrent social or interpersonal problems caused or exacerbated by the playing the game.
+- The continued playing of Pokémon Go despite having persistent or recurrent social or interpersonal problems caused or exacerbated by the playing the game.

 - Important social, occupational, or recreational activities are given up or reduced because of playing Pokemon Go.

-- Recurrent playing of Pokémon Go in situations where it is physically hazardous, such as driving a car, or while operating machinery.
+- The recurrent playing of Pokémon Go in situations where it is physically hazardous, such as driving a car, or while operating machinery.

 - Playing of Pokémon Go is continued despite knowledge of having a persistent or recurrent physical or psychological problem that is likely to have been caused or exacerbated by Pokeman Go, such as dreaming of Pokémon characters.

 - Tolerance, as defined by either of the following: